Autonomy

 Dissolved in the dust with our troubles and strife.

-Yet it seemed, in an instant, the moment had passed
+Yet it seemed, in an instant, the swift moment passed

-And promises made this would not be our last.
+With promises made.
+This would not be our last.

-Who knows what memories our lives will fulfill.
+Who knows what wishes our hopes will fulfill.